papertank/origami-money/readme.md

-# Origami Push - Laravel Push Notifications
+# Origami Money for Laravel

 This package is a money helper for Laravel projects and a wrapper around [moneyphp/money](https://github.com/moneyphp/money).